 You can set up separate savings goals and an emergency fund within the Protected Goals account.
 Unlike the money for your short-term goals, money in the “protected” account is separate from your main Simple bank account.
 If you need to use your money, you can make unlimited transfers from a Protected Goals account to your regular Simple checking account.
 That means there’s no need to worry about hitting the six withdrawals per month limit most other savings accounts have under Regulation D, and the common fees associated with making excessive withdrawals.

 If you are looking for a high-yield account, the Simple bank account may be the one for you.
-Right now, you can earn up to 2.02% APY on balances of $0.01 or more in the entire Protected Goals Account.
-If you choose to set up an Emergency Fund or Savings Goal under the Protected Goals Account, the combined amount will earn the 2.02% APY.
+Right now, you can earn up to 2.15% APY on balances of $10,000 or more in the entire Protected Goals Account.
+If your balance is less than $10,000, you’ll still earn an outstanding APY of 2.02%.
+If you choose to set up an Emergency Fund or Savings Goal under the Protected Goals Account, the combined amount will earn up to 2.02% APY.

 Although they may lack the bells and whistles Simple incorporates, there are many alternative high-yield checking accounts that earn a much higher yield on your money with no minimum deposit.
 You can also compare rates and terms on the best savings options currently available here that also have higher rates than this account.